 The term machine learning was first coined in the 1950s when Artificial Intelligence pioneer Arthur Samuel built the first self-learning system for playing checkers.
 He noticed that the more the system played, the better it performed.

-Today, whether you realize it or not, machine learning is everywhere ‒ recommendations on Amazon, virtual assistants, face recognition apps, search engines, and more.
+Today, whether you realize it or not, machine learning is everywhere ‒ automated translation, image recognition, voice search technology, self-driving cars, and beyond.

 Read along, skip to a section, or bookmark this post for later:

 Machine learning (ML) is a branch of artificial intelligence (AI) that enables computers to “self-learn” from training data and improve over time, without being explicitly programmed.
 Machine learning algorithms are able to detect patterns in data and learn from them, in order to make their own predictions.
 In short, machine learning algorithms and models learn through experience.

 In traditional programming, a computer engineer writes a series of directions that instruct a computer how to transform input data into a desired output.
 Instructions are mostly based on an IF-THEN structure: when certain conditions are met, the program executes a specific action.

 Machine learning, on the other hand, is an automated process that enables machines to solve problems with little or no human input, and take actions based on past observations.

 While artificial intelligence and machine learning are often used interchangeably, they are two different concepts.
 AI is the broader concept – machines making decisions, learning new skills, and solving problems in a similar way to humans – whereas machine learning is a subset of AI that enables intelligent systems to autonomously learn new things from data.